Kew Gardens: History

-Kew consists mostly of the gardens themselves and a small surrounding community.
-Royal residences in the area which would later influence the layout and construction of the gardens began in 1299 when Edward I moved his court to a manor house in neighbouring Richmond (then called Sheen).
-That manor house was later abandoned; however, Henry VII built Sheen Palace in 1501, which, under the name Richmond Palace, became a permanent royal residence for Henry VII.
-Around the start of the 16th century courtiers attending Richmond Palace settled in Kew and built large houses.
-Early royal residences at Kew included Mary Tudor's house, which was in existence by 1522 when a driveway was built to connect it to the palace at Richmond.
-Around 1600, the land that would become the gardens was known as Kew Field, a large field strip farmed by one of the new private estates.
+The district of Kew consists mostly of the gardens, with a small surrounding community.
+Royal residences in the area which came to influence the layout and construction of the gardens began in 1299 when Edward I moved his court to a manor house in neighbouring Richmond, then called Sheen.
+That manor house was later abandoned.
+In 1501, Henry VII built Sheen Palace, which, renamed Richmond Palace, became his permanent royal residence.

+Around the start of the 16th century, courtiers attending Richmond Palace settled in Kew and built large houses.
+Early royal residences at Kew included Mary Tudor's house, which was standing by 1522 when a driveway was built to connect it to the palace at Richmond.
+Around 1600, the land that would become the gardens was known as Kew Field, a large area strip farmed by one of the new private estates.

 The exotic garden at Kew Park, formed by Henry Capell, 1st Baron Capell of Tewkesbury, was enlarged and extended by Augusta, Dowager Princess of Wales, the widow of Frederick, Prince of Wales.
 The origins of Kew Gardens can be traced to the merging of the royal estates of Richmond and Kew in 1772.
-William Chambers built several garden structures, including the lofty Great Pagoda built in 1761 which still remains.
+William Chambers built several garden structures, including in 1761 the lofty Great Pagoda which still stands.
 George III enriched the gardens, aided by William Aiton and Sir Joseph Banks.
-The old Kew Park (by then renamed the White House), was demolished in 1802.
-The "Dutch House" adjoining was purchased by George III in 1781 as a nursery for the royal children.
+The old Kew Park, by then renamed the White House, was demolished in 1802.
+The adjoining "Dutch House" was purchased by George III in 1781 as a nursery for the royal children.
 It is a plain brick structure now known as Kew Palace.